Rural poverty in Canada: The elderly

 Elderly people living in rural areas are at an increased risk for poverty in rural areas in Canada.
 Elderly individuals, especially one family women, in rural Canada are at a great risk for poverty and low economical status.
 With a more direct focus on elderly poverty, rural women over the age of 65, are found to have a much lower annual income than adults living in non-rural communities.
 Over 19% of women over the age of 65 were living in poverty in Canada, as opposed to 10% of elderly males.
 There are several factors that put the rural elderly, especially women, at risk of poverty.

-Annual income for the elderly in rural areas is much lower than those in urban areas.
-Rural women over the age of 65 had the least amount of public sector funding and government support out of all of the Canadian populations.
-Only 41% of their annual income was through financial support, meaning that they are required to rely on their pension or personal savings to support themselves.
-For many, this is not enough to meet their daily living needs, let alone health care expenses and additional cost of living expenses.

 Due to the decreased population density in rural areas in Canada, there is a mass shortage of public services that are offered to individuals.
 Although all populations are affected, the elderly experience a major negative impact.
 For example, transportation becomes a major issue.
 More than 25% of the elderly living in rural areas did not own or have access to a car.
 This means that other means of transportation is required; however there are very limited public transportation services available, especially for individuals living in extreme remote areas.
 Finding methods of transportation can become expensive and often discouraging for elders.

 The elderly in rural Canada often live in older, single family homes that often have larger property sizes.
 Maintaining a home is costly.
 Maintenance such as cutting the grass or shoveling snow can be too much for the elderly to complete, therefore help is needed in order to keep up.
 In rural areas, public services are often hard to find and can be expensive.
 Maintaining their homes can create an added cost to individuals, whereas in previous year they would have been able to perform these tasks themselves.
 With the lack of services, the elderly often find they are unable to maintain their homes or perform maintenance duties.